JrInventor05/Remake-DeSq-from-Ewer-ss14/README.md

 ENG:

-# Remake- eSq from Ewer for ss14
+# Remake DeSq from Ewer for ss14
 Remake Death Squad for ss14 from Ewer by JrInventor05.

 RU: